How Our Evidence

 Evidence Quality

 Strength of clinical evidence supporting the supplement for the stated health goal.
-Weighted by study type, sample size, and replication.
+Weighted by study type, sample size, replication, outcome relevance, and safety context.

 25%